adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_mac.md

 ## The Mobile Client

-Now that the mobile backend is created and deployed, we can move onto the client side of things.
-As we're using Xamarin Studio, we should already have everything we need installed to proceed with creating a Xamarin.Forms application for both Android and iOS.
+Now that the mobile backend is created and deployed, we can move onto the mobile application that your users would install on their phones.
+We are going to use [Xamarin.Forms][8] to produce a cross-platform application for iOS and Android, and the majority of the code will be placed in a shared project that both platforms will use.
+You can get as high as 95% code re-use using Xamarin.Forms which is a major productivity boost in complex applications.

 !!! info
     When you compile a Xamarin.Forms application for a specific platform, you are producing a true native application for that platform - whether it be iOS, Android or Windows.

-### Creating a Simple Mobile Client with Xamarin

-Right-click on the **Chapter1** solution and select **Add** -> **Add New Project**.
+Right-click the **Chapter1** solution, then select **Add** -> **Add New Project**.
 This will bring up the familiar New Project dialog.
-The project you want is under **Multiplatform** -> **App**, and is called **Forms App**.
-Select that and click **Next**.
-Give the project a name such as **TaskList**, ensure Android and iOS are both selected, select **Use Portable Class Library** and click Next.
+Select the **Multiplatform** -> **App** -> **Forms App** template, then click
+**Next**.
+Give the project a name such as **TaskList**, ensure Android and iOS are both selected, select **Use Shared Library** and click **Next**.

   ![Creating our Client Projects][img12]

-On the next screen, leave all of the default values and click Create.

-Once the setup is complete, you will see that three new projects have been
-created: a common library which you named plus one project for each platform that has been chosen.
-Since we chose both Android and iOS, we get three projects:
+Click **Create** on the next screen to create the projects.
+You will see that three new projects are created:  a common library that you named, plus a project for each platform that you choise (in this case two platforms - Android and iOS):

   ![The TaskList Project Layout][img13]

-Most of our work will happen in the common library.
+Most of our work will happen in the common library in this walkthrough.
 However, we can introduce platform-specific code at any point.
 The platform-specific code is stored in the platform-specific project.

 There is one final item we must do before we leave the set up of the project.
 There are a number of platform upgrades that inevitably have to happen.
-The Xamarin Platform is updated much more often than the project templates in Xamarin Studio - the updates are released via NuGet: the standard method of distributing libraries for .NET applications.
-In addition to the inevitable Xamarin Platform updates, we also will want to add the following NuGet packages:
+The Xamarin Platform is updated much more often than the project templates in Visual Studio for Mac.
+Updates to the Xamarin platform are released via NuGet.
+Since we are going to be integrating the Azure Mobile Apps client SDK, you should add the `Microsoft.Azure.Mobile.Client` NuGet package.
+This will need to be done within each platform-specific project (TaskList.Droid and TaskList.iOS).

-*  Microsoft.Azure.Mobile.Client v2.0.0 or later
-*  Newtonsoft.Json v6.0.3 or later

 !!! warn
     Although it is tempting, do not include a v1.x version of the Mobile Client.
     This is for the earlier Azure Mobile Services.
 There are many differences between the wire protocols of the two products.

-You can start by updating the existing NuGet packages by right-clicking on the Packages folder in each project and selecting **Update**.
+You can start by updating the existing NuGet packages.
+Right-click the **Packages** folder in each project, then select **Update**.
+Then add the `Microsoft.Azure.Mobile.Client` SDK.
+Right-click the **Packages** folder again, select **Add Packages...**, then enter the package name in the search box.

-Next we can install the NuGet packages by right-clicking on the Packages folder in each project and selecting **Add Packages...**.

   ![Manage NuGet Packages][img14]

-You must install the updates and the new NuGet packages on all three projects.
-This involves repeating the same process for each client project in your solution.

 !!! info
     Android generally has more updates than the other platforms.
 Ensure that you update the main Xamarin.Forms package and then refresh the update list.
-This will ensure the right list of packages is updated.
+This will ensure the right list of support packages is updated.

 ### Building the Common Library

 There are two parts that we must concentrate on within the common library.
-The first is the connection to Azure Mobile Apps and the second is in the pages that the user interacts with.
-In both cases, there are best practices to observe.
+Firstly, we must deal with the connection to our mobile backend using the Azure Mobile Apps client SDK.
+Secondly, we need to create the three pages that our application will show.

-Start by adding the following folders to your Portable Class Library project:
+Start by adding the following folders to your Shared Library project:

 * Abstractions
 * Models